Facebook Graph API's multiple privacy options

 )

-Strange isn't it?
-You'd expect to see the [birthday] key as well in the second case, especially if the 'user_birthday' permission is used.
-This is where the "App Others Use" (the official name) privacy setting comes into place:
+Strange, right?
+You’d expect to see the [birthday] key in the second case too, especially with the ‘user_birthday’ permission in place.
+This is where the “Apps Others Use” privacy setting kicks in.

-Should a user decide to uncheck the birthday field, the only way you can get hold of this information if the user is actually using your app.
-Has this "feature" been publicised?
+If a user unchecks the birthday field there, the only way to get that information is if the user is actively using your app.
+Has this “feature” been publicised?
 Are Facebook users actually aware of this setting?
-It certainly tells me that Facebook is taking the privacy concerns seriously and trying to address them, but users who are not aware of these (somewhat) hidden settings may reveal more than what they would like to.
-The above dataset seems to be the 'default' one, so if you don't change it, out-of-the-box, you are sharing all that information.
+It tells me Facebook is taking privacy concerns seriously, but users who don’t know about these (somewhat) hidden settings may be sharing more than they’d like.
+The dataset above appears to be the default, so if you don’t change it, you’re sharing all of that out of the box.